Grace A. Mapps: Education

 Grace A. Mapps attended McGrawville College, graduating from a four-year course of study in 1852.
 Although unquestionably one of the first black women to do so, the type of degree she received, if any at all, is not documented.
-As such, Mary Jane Patterson, who graduated from Oberlin College in 1862, is widely thought to be the first black woman in the US to receive a bachelor's degree.
+As such, Mary Jane Patterson, who graduated from Oberlin College in 1862, is widely thought to be the first black woman in the United States to earn a bachelor's degree.
 Unclear documentation of degree types at the time, especially for women and African Americans in higher education, has complicated the claims made for various black women as being "first" to earn a bachelor's degree.
 Another woman, Lucy Stanton Day Sessions, is now thought by some to be the first black woman to graduate with a degree, but the women's course at Oberlin from which she graduated did not award a bachelor's.
 Mapps' case is similar, having graduated from a four-year college, but without clear evidence as to whether she was awarded a Bachelor of Arts, some other degree, or no degree at all.

 Institute for Colored Youth

 After graduating from McGrawville, Mapps became a teacher at the Quaker-sponsored school for African Americans, the Institute for Colored Youth, which opened on Lombard Street, Philadelphia in 1852.
 She became the "Principal Teacher of the Female Department" at the institute, the first woman to head the department.
 She was said to have been well versed in Greek, and known to teach it.
 Writing in 1936, Quaker historian Henry J. Cadbury described Mapps as:a highly educated woman, perhaps the first colored woman to graduate from a bona fide college, which she did from McGrawville, New York, in 1852.
 Like her step-mother [Anna Douglass Mapps], she became a teacher.
 In 1853 she was principal of the Girls' Department of the Friends' high school, "The Institute for Coloured Youth," where she remained until 1864, when she resigned to take care of her mother, who lived in Burlington, New Jersey.
 She died in 1891.
 She is said to have been able to teach Greek.
-Contributions from her pen were published in the Anglo-African Magazine for 1859.One admiring student of Mapps was Frances Rollin Whipper, who described Mapps and her cousin - fellow teacher Sarah Mapps Douglass - as "pioneers of high culture".
+Contributions from her pen were published in the Anglo-African Magazine for 1859.One admiring student of Mapps was Frances Rollin Whipper, who described Mapps and her cousin – fellow teacher Sarah Mapps Douglass – as "pioneers of high culture".
 The two are also described by Eric Gardner as having been instrumental in helping to "make the institute into the flowering center of Philadelphia's free black community" and in encouraging "parents to become more active in their children's education".

 After Mapps' departure from the Institute for Colored Youth, she was replaced by Fanny Jackson Coppin.